-Priority by the English definition is used in the comparative of two things or conditions, where one has to be given more importance than the other(s) and has to be tackled with/resolved first before proceeding to the next one(s).
+Priority by the English definition is used in the comparison of two things or conditions, where one has to be given more importance than the other(s) and has to be tackled with/resolved first before proceeding to the next one(s).
 Therefore in the context of defects, the priority of a defect would indicate the urgency with which it would need to be fixed.

 Severity by the English definition is used to describe the gravity of an undesirable occurrence.
 Hence when it comes to bugs, the severity of a bug would indicate the effect it has on the system in terms of its impact.